 Nuts: In addition to heart-healthy fats, nuts are a good source of protein, fiber and a variety of vitamins and minerals.
 Just keep portion control in mind.
 One portion of nuts is equal to 1 ounce or ⅓ cup and provides approximately 160 to 180 calories.

-Oils: Use oils in place of saturated fat, such as butter.
+Oils: Use oils like olive oil in place of saturated fat, such as butter.
 Use it in salad dressing or to sauté vegetables, seafood, poultry and meat.

 Avocado: Avocados not only contain monounsaturated fat, but they are also packed with folate, vitamins E, C and B6, potassium and fiber.
 Try adding avocado to salad, pizza, soup, salsa, eggs and sandwiches.